 In every case, this loss will be a life-changing event, so it’s important to allow yourself time to mourn for your loss.
 Grief is not just about coping with loss, it’s also about coping with change — and this can take a long time.

-Once the news starts to sink in, it is natural for someone to move into a state of denial where they refuse to believe that it has happened to them.
+Once the news starts to sink in, it is natural for someone to move into a state of denial where they refuse to believe that the death has happened.
 This is another defence mechanism we use to numb the shock and temporarily mask the pain.

 As shock and denial wear off, reality sets in and we start to feel the pain of our loss, which can feel almost unbearable.
 In order to cope we turn our pain into anger, directing it towards inanimate objects, friends and family, and even at the loved one we have lost.
 We also can question our beliefs and spirituality and wonder what we did to deserve this.

 Anger eventually fades and is replaced by feelings of helplessness and vulnerability.
 We may try to counteract this and attempt to regain control, through bargaining with ourselves or a higher power.
-It’s common to find yourself saying things like, ‘if only we had gotten medical attention sooner,’ ‘if only I was there to prevent it,’ ‘if only I had visited him/her more.’
+It’s common to find yourself saying things like, "if only we had gotten medical attention sooner," "if only I was there to prevent it," or "if only I had visited her more."
 This bargaining is another defence mechanism to delay the inevitable stage of accepting reality.